Host card emulation: Impact

-Some areas the new HCE architecture can support include payments, loyalty programs, card access and transit passes.
+The new HCE architecture supports payments, loyalty programs, card access, and transit passes.

-Before HCE, NFC has faced adoption issues due to lack of infrastructure (terminals) and the secure element approach preventing organizations with the desire to participate in mobile payments from doing so due to the high up-front capital costs and complex partner relationships.
+Before HCE, adoption of NFC in payment systems was low, due to lack of infrastructure (terminals), due to the high capital cost of deploying secure elements, and due to the need for complex partner relationships.

-By supporting HCE in Android 4.4, Google enabled any organization that can benefit from the NFC technology to do so at a relatively low cost.
+By supporting HCE in Android 4.4, Google enabled companies to adopt NFC at a relatively low cost.

 Implementation

 Host card emulation enables near field communication (NFC) information transfer between a terminal configured to exchange NFC radio information with an NFC card and a mobile device application configured to act or pretend to emulate the functional responses of an NFC card.
 HCE requires that the NFC protocol be routed to the main operating system of the mobile device instead of being routed to a local hardware-based secure element (SE) chip configured to respond only as a card, with no other functionality.

 Since the release of Android 4.4, Google has implemented HCE within the Android operating system.
 Google introduced platform support for secure NFC-based transactions through Host Card Emulation (HCE), for payments, loyalty programs, card access, transit passes, and other custom services.

 With HCE, any app on an Android 4.4 device can emulate an NFC smart card, letting users tap to initiate transactions with an app of their choice.
 Apps can also use a new Reader Mode so as to act as readers for HCE cards and other NFC-based transactions.

 The first known mobile handset to support anything like HCE outside of the Android family was the BlackBerry bold 9900 that was first available in Thailand. released together with BlackBerry 7 OS.